-The Pharmacy Technician Program is a 256-hour non-credit program that prepares students with no background in the field for the national Pharmacy Technician Certification Examination offered through the Pharmacy Technician Certification Board (PTCB).
+The Pharmacy Technician Program is a 305 hour non-credit program that prepares students with no background in the field for the national Pharmacy Technician Certification Examination offered through the Pharmacy Technician Certification Board (PTCB).

 Pharmacy technicians assist pharmacists in serving patients (receiving, processing, and filling prescriptions and medication orders; determining charges and obtaining reimbursements, including insurance and Medicare payments), maintaining medication and inventory control systems, and participating in the administration and management of the pharmacy practice.
 Graduates may find work at retail or hospital pharmacies.

-The in-class portion is approximately 2.5 months with pharmacy externship to follow and consists of two parts as follows:
+The online class portion is approximately four months with in-person pharmacy externship to follow and consists of two parts as follows:

-The Part 1 Pharmacy Technician Foundations course includes in-class lecture.
-The Part 2 Pharmacy Technician Applications course includes in-class lab practice, lecture, test preparation, and externship hours at a pharmacy site.
-During the externship, students have a wide range of days and times to choose from among the various community pharmacy sites.
+The Part 1 Pharmacy Technician Foundations course includes online lectures.
+The Part 2 Pharmacy Technician Externship course includes lab practice, lecture, test preparation, and externship hours at a pharmacy site.
+During the externship, students have a wide range of days and times to choose from with the various community pharmacy sites.
 To qualify for participation in an externship, a student will need to achieve a minimum of 70% on exams and other competency attainment requirements before being placed at a pharmacy site.
 Students are urged to complete these hours in a timely manner.
-A student who achieves a minimum of 70% in both Part 1 and Part 2 will earn the Certificate of Competence from Kapi‘olani Community College.
+A student who achieves a minimum of 70% in both Part 1 and Part 2 will earn the Certificate of Competence from Kapi`olani Community College.

 To be eligible for entry into this program, the student will need to meet certain English and Math prerequisites to register.
 Please see the section on Program Admission.

-After you receive signed approval by attending one of the scheduled information/eligibility sessions, you will be provided with online registration instructions.
-You may also pay in person at Manono 113 (Non-Credit Registration Office).
+After you qualify for enrollment, you will be provided with online registration instructions.
 Once full payment has been received, you are enrolled in the program.
 There is limited seating and students are accepted on a First Qualified, First Accepted basis.
 Textbooks are provided on the first evening of class.

 For detailed information regarding Alternative Student Loans, please contact your lender or financial institution directly.